Buyer Agreement and Auction Rules

 Fees - A “Buyer Fee” will be charged for each vehicle sold.
 Other fees may also apply.
 Fees may vary by Facility.
 It is the sole responsibility of Buyer to verify fees charged by any IAA Facility prior to incurring such charges.
 All fees are subject to change and Buyer shall confirm the applicable fee before incurring such charges.

 Payment - Payment for any vehicle awarded is due within three business days (auction day plus two business days; i.e., if auction is on Monday, payment is due by close of business on Wednesday).
 Vehicles not paid for within the specified time frame will be subject to a late fee of $50 or 2% of the selling price of the vehicle, whichever is greater.
-Payment for vehicles may be made by wire transfer, cash, traveler’s check, cashier’s check, money order, or credit card (additional rules apply to credit card payments).
-Credit card payments may be subject to a convenience fee.
+Payment for vehicles may be made by wire transfer, cash, traveler’s check, cashier’s check, money order, credit card (additional rules apply to credit card payments), or other electronic payment as permitted by IAA in its sole discretion.
+Credit card payments and certain electronic forms of payment may be subject to a convenience fee.
 Company checks will only be accepted with prior written approval by IAA.
 If Buyer receives written approval to use company checks for payment, Buyer will also be given access to the I-Pay online payment system.
 Restitution for any checks returned to IAA for any reason must be received within two working days.
 Any check returned for non-sufficient funds (“NSF”) will be subject to IAA’s NSF processing fee.
 Buyer shall be liable for, and agrees to reimburse IAA for, any and all collection costs, fees, and expenses (including attorneys’ fees) associated with or relating to NSF payments, credit card charge-backs and other past due accounts, including but not limited to collection agency fees.
 See our Cash Handling Policy for more information.

 Sales Tax Indemnification - BUYERS PURCHASING VEHICLES FROM IAA UNDER A SALES TAX EXEMPTION CERTIFICATE AGREE TO INDEMNIFY, DEFEND AND HOLD IAA INDEMNIFIED PARTIES HARMLESS FROM ANY AND ALL SALES TAX ASSESSMENTS, FINES, PENALTIES, DAMAGES, COSTS, AND EXPENSES (INCLUDING ATTORNEYS’ FEES) INCURRED AS A RESULT OF A TAXING AUTHORITY DETERMINATION THAT THE TRANSACTION WAS SUBJECT TO THE PAYMENT OF SALES OR EXCISE TAX.

 Vehicle Loading - A service fee applies.
 Buyer understands that the loading process is fraught with danger to person or property because it involves lifting a vehicle with forklifts and placing the vehicle on a transporter.
 The forklifts could cause damage to the vehicle.
 The loader could drop the vehicle causing injury to persons or property.
-Buyer is responsible for directing the load onto the transport and securing the load.
-BUYER AND BUYER REPRESENTATIVES ARE SOLELY RESPONSIBLE FOR PREVENTING DAMAGE TO THE TRANSPORT OR VEHICLE AND SECURING THE LOAD.
-KNOWING THESE AND OTHER RISKS INHERENT IN THE LOADING PROCESS, BUYER AND BUYER REPRESENTATIVES FULLY ASSUME ALL RISKS ASSOCIATED WITH THE LOADING PROCESS AND BUYER AND BUYER REPRESENTATIVES IRREVOCABLY AND UNCONDITIONALLY WAIVE AND RELEASE IAA INDEMNIFIED PARTIES FROM ANY AND ALL CLAIMS, DAMAGES, OBLIGATIONS, LOSSES, LIABILITIES, JUDGMENTS, COSTS OR EXPENSES (INCLUDING ATTORNEYS’ FEES) ARISING OUT OF OR RELATED TO CLAIMS FOR BODILY INJURY, PROPERTY DAMAGE, OR OTHER OCCURRENCE DURING THE LOADING PROCESS, WHETHER CAUSED BY IAA’S OWN NEGLIGENCE OR OTHERWISE.
+Buyer is responsible for directing the load onto the transport, securing the load, and safely transporting the vehicle.
+BUYER AND BUYER REPRESENTATIVES ARE SOLELY RESPONSIBLE FOR PREVENTING DAMAGE TO THE TRANSPORTER OR VEHICLE AND SECURING THE LOAD FOR SAFE TRANSPORT.
+KNOWING THESE AND OTHER RISKS INHERENT IN THE LOADING PROCESS, BUYER AND BUYER REPRESENTATIVES FULLY ASSUME ALL RISKS ASSOCIATED WITH THE LOADING, TOWING, AND TRANSPORTING PROCESS AND BUYER AND BUYER REPRESENTATIVES IRREVOCABLY AND UNCONDITIONALLY WAIVE AND RELEASE IAA INDEMNIFIED PARTIES FROM ANY AND ALL CLAIMS, DAMAGES, OBLIGATIONS, LOSSES, LIABILITIES, JUDGMENTS, COSTS OR EXPENSES (INCLUDING ATTORNEYS’ FEES) ARISING OUT OF OR RELATED TO CLAIMS FOR BODILY INJURY, PROPERTY DAMAGE, OR OTHER OCCURRENCE DURING THE LOADING, TOWING, OR TRANSPORTING PROCESS, WHETHER CAUSED BY IAA’S OWN NEGLIGENCE OR OTHERWISE.

 Online Bidding Terms and Conditions

 Logins - Buyer will receive an IAA Online Bidding Login ID (“Login”) and a default password.
 Buyer is responsible for changing the default password for its Login and maintaining the confidentiality of its updated password.
 Buyer is fully responsible for all bids placed with its Login and for any/all charges, which may accrue to Buyer’s account.
 Buyer agrees that Buyer’s Login will only be used by or disclosed by Buyer to duly authorized employees/agents on Buyer’s account.
-Payment responsibility remains with Buyer for all bids placed by Buyer and Buyer’s authorized bidders via Buyer’s Login.
+Payment responsibility remains with Buyer for all bids placed by Buyer, Buyer’s authorized bidders, or anyone accessing the System with Buyer’s Login.
 Buyer agrees to immediately notify IAA of any unauthorized use of Buyer’s Login or any other potential or actual breach of the System’s security.
 Buyer agrees to exit from the System at the end of each session to minimize the possibility of an unauthorized person using Buyer’s Login.
 Buyer’s Login and account cannot be transferred or assigned to any other person or entity.